Holographic Stickers: The Complete Guide

 If you’re committed to holographic, these design choices make it work:

 Dark backgrounds beat light ones.
-Dark navy, black, or deep colours contrast against the rainbow effect and keep your design readable.
+Dark navy, black, or deep colors contrast against the rainbow effect and keep your design readable.
 Light backgrounds let the holographic effect dominate – your actual design gets lost.

 Bold, simple typography.
 Thin script fonts become unreadable over a busy holographic background.
 Stick to condensed bold, heavy weight, or block lettering.
 The text needs to win the contrast battle with the background.